 These are masterpieces, says the narrator.
 Hence, they’re evergreen.

 These words herald the start of each episode of this collection of classic tales.
 Aoi Bungaku (Blue Literature) is a 12-episode show, produced in 2009 by Madhouse.
-Six tales from classic Japanese literature are included in this adaptation, with the episode breakdown as follows:
+Six tales from classic Japanese literature are included in this adaptation, with the episodes breakdown as follows:

 Episodes 1-4: No Longer Human (1948), by Dazai Osamu.